drawbuildplay/blog/content/blog/tech-for-your-home.md

 The last recommendation I have for tech gadgets for your home is an automated robot vacuum cleaner.
 Roomba is best in class here, but others are hot on their tails.

 The Roomba will navigate around your home, sucking up all that dirt on your carpet or hardwood floors.
 When its battery is drained, it will return to its home station, recharge, and then make its way out again, until its job is finished.
+I have the Roomba 980 which covers my entire downstairs floor.

-The latest Roomba i7 released in 2018 now has a cool feature where it will empty its own bin at the home station, meaning you want have to clean it for a month depending on how much dirt has collected.
+The latest Roomba i7, released in 2018, now has a cool feature where it will empty its own bin at the home station, meaning you won't have to clean it for about a month, depending on how much dirt has collected.

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=drawbuildplay-20&language=en_US&marketplace=amazon&region=US&placement=B07GNPDMRP&asins=B07GNPDMRP&linkId=9e6a3de1917d7939f6167ce71872e055&show_border=true&link_opens_in_new_window=true"></iframe>